nataliesstewart/nataliesstewart.github.io/_posts/2020-08-21-the-l-pieces-2.md

 **This'll mostly be a restatement of $$n$$Lab** plus some personal thoughts.
 We'll be mostly concerned with the simple structure of $$n$$-fold categories;
-if you're interested, there is some <a href="https://ncatlab.org/nlab/show/double+category#FPPModel">present work being done by Moser, Sarazola, and Verdugo on Quillen model structures on the category of double categories.</a>, but this is irrelevant, so I won't mention it further.
+if you're interested, there is some <a href="https://ncatlab.org/nlab/show/double+category#FPPModel">present work being done by Moser, Sarazola, and Verdugo on Quillen model structures on the category of double categories</a>, but this is irrelevant, so I won't mention it further.

-See <a href="https://nataliesstewart.github.io/blog/geometric-topology/2020/08/20/the-l-pieces-1.html">part 1 here.</a>
+See <a href="https://nataliesstewart.github.io/blog/geometric-topology/2020/08/20/the-l-pieces-1.html">part 1 here,</a> and see <a href="https://nataliesstewart.github.io/blog/geometric-topology/2020/08/27/the-l-pieces-3.html">part 3 here.</a>

 ### What an $$n$$-fold category is
 Recall that (modulo size issues) an $$n$$-category is simply a category enriched in the $$(n-1)$$-categories.
-We'll give a similar definition for $$n$$-fold categories, but to do so I'll give a little bit of exposition on internal categories.
+I'll give a similar definition for $$n$$-fold categories, but to do so I'll give a little bit of exposition on internal categories.
 The notation will follow MacLane's "Categories for the working mathematician."

 **Definition.**